 Urbanized Hong Kong provides another unique setting to study air pollution and health.
 Its high density of people and vehicles, high-rise buildings, a rich resource of accessible environmental measurement and healthcare data, and various air pollution control policies offers a great opportunity for valuable environmental epidemiology.
-Dr. Tian has completed exploratory analysis of publicly available data at the population level and has generated interesting hypotheses relating adverse health outcomes which may be impacted by the Hong Kong’s pollutants and sources.
-Analytical studies which include personal exposure and biomarker measurements will be conducted to further test these hypotheses, infer possible causal relationships, and to inform risk-based air quality control policies.
+Compared with static data, time series data contain far more information at our disposal for the inference of causality.
+Dr. Tian has been trying to examine the earlier ambiguity and enhance causal inference of the environment-health associations by contrasting the traditional time series regression models with the recent methods of causal discovery from big data.

 |Awardees||Award Date||Honours / Awards / Prizes||Category|